Kimserey/BlogArchive/20160614_three_ways_manage_resources_websharper.md

 - Use `BaseResource` to add the correct `link` and `script` tags to the `head` (1. - 2.)
 - Use `assembly:System.Web.UI.WebResource` to copy embedded resources to the `\Content` folder (2.)
-- When the resources are embedded and you specify a requirement on a `BaseResource`, the JS and CSS are bundled in your own files (3.)
+- Use `embedded resources` and `BaseResource` to bundle the JS and CSS with the WebSharper generated JS and CSS (3.)

 # Conclusion